 I remember about two years ago that I realized that I wasn’t in love with my clothes.
-Yet, I had bought the clothes that were now sitting in my own closet.
+I had bought all the clothes that were now sitting in my own closet.
 I would see big fashion people purchase items from super cheap stores and look well put together.
 So I knew that I had the power to change that.
+But how do you start to have nice clothes?

 I had just finished having my fourth baby, so I had not been looking at the most current styles as much during my pregnancy.
-I also was always up and down in sizes from going to pregnant, to nursing, to pregnant and nursing again.
+I had spent the last decade going up and down in sizes, going from being pregnant, to nursing, to pregnant and nursing again.
 So for the last two to three years I had not been super involved with the fashion world.

 I had lots of cute workout outfits because those are stretchy and I can wear them at any stage.
 But my closet made me kind of go YEEEEEKKK!